xiangjunn/tp/docs/UserGuide.md

 title: SoConnect User Guide
 ---

-Made by *SoC students*, for SoC students, SoConnect is a **desktop app for SoC students to manage contacts of Professors and Teaching Assistants, and keep track of noteworthy events.** With SoConnect, you can **save your contacts and events in one location**, and even **link events to multiple contacts**, or **bookmark your favorite contact**.
+Made by [School of Computing](https://www.comp.nus.edu.sg/) (SoC) students, for SoC students, SoConnect is a **desktop app for SoC students to manage contacts of Professors and Teaching Assistants, and keep track of noteworthy events.** With SoConnect, you can **save your contacts and events in one location**, and even **link events to multiple contacts**, or **bookmark your favorite contact**.